lukaselsrode/projects/README.md

 ## Project Overview

-### Gamedev - [COMPLETED]
+### Game Development - [COMPLETED]
-VideoGames are how I originally got into computers.
+Video Games are how I originally got into computers.
 I did not use any game-engines and wrote everything from source.

-### Total Behavioural Tracker - [IN-PROGRESS]
+### Total Behavioral Tracker - [IN-PROGRESS]
-A mobile application built in Kivy to track your personalized 'daily program', a qualitative measurementof your cuttent emotional and spiritual fitness based on personalized values, activites, goals, and motivators.
+A mobile application built in Kivy to track your personalized 'daily program', a qualitative measurement of your current emotional and spiritual fitness based on personalized values, activities, goals, and motivators.
 The application also accounts for underlying mental-health conditions and potential substance abuse issues.

 ### Fintech - [DEPRECATED/OLD]
-My backround is in DevOps in the fintech sector.
+My background is in DevOps in the fin-tech sector.
 I was writing a few test libraries to hookup to my RobinHood account to their API.
 I haven't worked on this project in over a year, so don't get mad if most of this is deprecated.

 ### Sys-Admin